Nigerian Suya Recipe

 The first you need to do is roast the peanuts.
 I love roasting peanuts in the air fryer because it’s easy and quick!

-While you can use other kinds of oil, you will love how the peanut oil complements the nutty flavor of the suya spice.
+While you can use other kinds of oil, you will love how the peanut oil tastes with the nutty flavor of the suya spice.
 Aside from using it for Nigerian Suya, you can also use peanut oil for other recipes.

 Before anything else, you must roast the peanuts to bring out their flavor and aroma.
 Then, you need to peel them.
 Puree the peanuts in a blender or food processor until you get a smooth buttery texture.